vim-scripts/riv.vim/README.rst

   ===========  ========================

   See `Simple Tables`__ for syntax details.

 __ http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html#simple-tables

 Folding
 ~~~~~~~~

-**Folding** is a vim feature to allow you to display a section as one line.
+**Folding** is a vim feature
+to display a range of lines as single line.

+Then you can get a better overview of the strucutre of documents.

+And manage the folded structure with actions like: select, copy, paste... as one line.

-Riv will fold reStructuredText file with sections, lists, and blocks automatically.
+Riv fold reStructuredText file with sections, lists, and blocks automatically,
+And provide extra infos of them.

 * Actions (Normal Mode Only):